0x09AL/0x09al.github.io/_posts/2018-07-02-web-application-firewall-bypass.markdown

 After I was provided with the required information I started to look for different ways to bypass it.
 I was given access to the WAF for different tests and apart from other methods I found to bypass it, an interesting one was by abusing SSL Ciphers.
 The first time I logged in the WAF the ```Unsupported SSL Ciphers``` alert caught my eye really quick.
-Once I saw the alert description I started digging more in the documentation of the product and managed to find all they supported SSL ciphers, but before continuing I want to give a quick explanation how an SSL connection works.
+Once I saw the alert description I started digging more in the documentation of the product and managed to find all the supported SSL ciphers, but before continuing I want to give a quick explanation how an SSL connection works.

 The SSL handshake is composed by 3 main phases: